RTL Patch ECO Flow

 Apply RTL Patch and Optimization

-The RTL Patch can be applied to the netlist by read_rtlpatch API in a ECO script and run the script by "gof -run rtl_patch.pl".
-There are two methods to apply the RTL Patch, one is the non-optimized way that the final gate level patch has all gates synthesized from the RTL Patch; the other method is optimized way that the final patch is optimized from the original full size patch.
+The RTL Patch can be implemented in the netlist using the "read_rtlpatch" API in an ECO script, which can then be executed by running the script using "gof -run rtl_patch.pl".
+There are two approaches to applying the RTL Patch: the non-optimized method, where all gates in the final gate level patch are synthesized from the RTL Patch, and the optimized method, which optimizes the final patch from the original full-sized patch.

 Non-optimized Patch